Gian Singh Rarewala

-Sardar Gian Singh Rarewala (16 December 1901 – 31 December 1979) was an Indian politician and the first Chief Minister (designated at the time as Prime Minister) of the former state of the Patiala and East Punjab States Union.
+Sardar Gian Singh Rarewala (16 December 1901 – 31 December 1979) was an Indian politician and the first Chief Minister (designated at the time as prime minister) of the former state of the Patiala and East Punjab States Union.
 He was also a Member of the Punjab Legislative Assembely multiple times.

 Personal life and background

 Rarewala was born on 16 December 1901, at Rara village, Payal, Patiala State.
 He was a descendant of Ratan Singh Bhangu, author of Panth Prakash.
 His sister, Jaswant Kaur, married Maharaja Bhupinder Singh of Patiala.
 Rarewala studied in Patiala and graduated from Mahindra College in 1924.
 He joined the judicial service of the princely state of Patiala.
 Later, he became a High Court judge for Patiala State.
-He also served as a Revenue Commissioner and Revenue Minister for Patiala state and finally he was the Prime Minister of Patiala state from 1946 to 1947.
+He also served as a Revenue Commissioner and Revenue Minister for Patiala state and finally he was the prime minister of Patiala state from 1946 to 1947.
 His daughter, Nirlep Kaur, was also a politician and served as a Member of Parliament in the Lok Sabha.
+His son, Gureshwarpreet Singh Rarewala, was a distinguished farmer who won many awards in the field of agriculture, including an award for his poplar plantation.
+He developed the first farm in the state which had an underground irrigation system.
+His wife belonged to the royal family of Bhadaur.